Showing posts with label brain health. Show all posts

 • Eat plenty of antioxidants from fruits and vegetables.

-• Avoid processed foods and excess sugar, which can impair memory.
+• Avoid processed foods and excessive sugar intake, which can impair memory.

 4. Practice Mindfulness and Meditation